 - Loose teeth

-- Reluctant to eat hard food or chew
+- Reluctance to eat hard food or chew

-- Changes in behaviour (aggression, disrupted sleep patterns)
+- Changes in behaviour (aggression, changes in sleep patterns)

-So, how can I care for my dog’s dental health?
+So, how can I maintain my dog’s dental health?

 1. Daily Chewing

-Encourage your dog to chew daily for at least 5 minutes to help clean their teeth mechanically.
+Encourage your dog to chew daily for at least 5 minutes to help mechanically clean their teeth.
 Options include dental diets, specially designed chews, raw hides, and pigs’ ears.

 2. Avoid Bones

 Do not feed your dog bones.
-Cooked bones can splinter and cause serious internal damage, while raw bones can lead to pancreatitis or digestive issues.
+Cooked bones can splinter and cause severe internal damage, while raw bones can lead to pancreatitis or digestive issues.

 3. Dental Diets